 Tokyo Revengers Season 2 anime TV spoilers (plot summary/synopsis)

-Audiences will learn via a 2004 flashback how the friendship sprung up between third-year student Keisuke Baji and first-year student Chifuyu Matsuno when the latter wrongly assume the older boy was a “poindexter” based on the way he was dressed in school.
+In Episode 22, audiences learned via a 2004 flashback how the friendship sprung up between third-year student Keisuke Baji and first-year student Chifuyu Matsuno when the latter wrongly assume the older boy was a “poindexter” based on the way he was dressed in school.

 Back in 2005, Takemichi sees a different side of Toman Captain Takashi Mitsuya while he’s in school.
 Despite being in a biker gang, it turns out Mitsuya is the leader of a school crafting club!
 In thanks for saving Draken during the battle, Mitsuya is personally sowing Takemichi’s gang uniform.

 At the next meeting in Episode 24, Mikey shocks everyone by inviting Shuji Hanma, vice-leader of the Valhalla gang.
 In the wake of their defeat, Hanma announces that Valhalla is joining Toman as an affiliate under their banner.
 Since Valhalla numbers 300 members, the Toman gang has suddenly jumped to 450!

 While the Toman gang members praise the news, Takemichi is shocked when it’s announced that the joining of gangs was arranged by none other than Tetta Kisaki.
 Even though Baji gave his life to protect Toman during Bloody Halloween, Kisaki has managed to begin the takeover of Toman, which means Takemichi failed at his mission.